×

 People living in Gouyave were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Gouyave, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sundresses.
 Don't forget to pack a good amount of swimwear as the area is known for its beautiful beaches.
 Pack a sturdy pair of sandals for walking around town and a pair of water shoes for exploring the beaches and waterfalls.
 Also, include a pair of sneakers if you plan on hiking or doing other outdoor activities.
 Sun protection is crucial in Grenada, so pack a wide-brimmed hat, sunglasses, and plenty of high-SPF sunscreen.
 Also, consider packing a lightweight rain jacket or umbrella, as sudden rain showers are common.
 Bring along your essential toiletries, but remember that most items can be purchased locally.
 However, if you have specific brands or products you prefer, it's a good idea to bring them with you.
 Pack all necessary travel documents, including your passport, driver's license, and any necessary visas or residency paperwork.
 Also, bring copies of important documents like your birth certificate, medical records, and insurance policies.
 If you take prescription medication, bring an adequate supply along with a copy of your prescription.
 Don't forget to pack your electronics, such as your smartphone, laptop, and chargers.
 A power adapter may also be necessary as the plug type in Grenada is different from many other countries.
-Lastly, pack some comfort items from home, like your favorite snacks, books, or photos, to help you settle into your new home in Gouyave, Grenada," said one expat who made the move to Gouyave.
+Lastly, pack some comfort items from home, like your favorite snacks, books, or photos, to help you settle into your new home in Gouyave, Grenada," wrote one member in Gouyave.

 Where should I setup a bank account in Gouyave?